Summer Round-up

 To give one example, a modern 48 channel digital console like the Digidesign Venue SC48 offers the same audio control in a package one-quarter the size of a comparable analogue console and processing package from only 5 years ago.
 The same is true of modern loudspeaker array systems and amplifiers from companies like Nexo, d&b, EV, l’Acoustics and Meyer.

 Modern audio equipment is safer.
-Professional sound companies spend a long of time and money ensuring that their equipment doesn’t fail on their events.
+Professional sound companies spend a lot of time and money ensuring that their equipment doesn’t fail on their events.
 Equipment is regularly tested for electrical safety and rigging equipment is thoroughly overhauled at least twice a year.
 If equipment should fail during an event, spares will be to hand allowing the event to continue.

 Modern audio equipment and systems are more reliable – professional wireless microphone systems from Sennheiser and Shure rarely fail or drop signal these days.
 Modern audio equipment is more environmentally friendly – it uses less power and costs less to transport.
 All this makes modern sound companies more efficient and professional in delivering an excellent cost effective service.